 Then, sheathing one of the sabers in a flash, he drew his boot-blade out again and threw it with a careful snap of his wrist.

 The dagger caught the fleeing man squarely in the back of the head, burying itself to the hilt in his skull.
-Impressively he managed another couple faltering steps before collapsing to the ground, his limbs convulsing weakly for a few lingering moments.
+Impressively the knight managed another couple faltering steps before collapsing to the ground, his limbs convulsing weakly for a few lingering moments.
 At last, though, he stilled, and this time didn't rise again.

 Satisfied, Trystan turned his attention to the last of his charges.
 Silently he made for the wagon, listening to the panicked breaths inside, paired with and remnants of barely muffled sobs.
 As he came to stand at the back of the cart he caught a whispered 'shhh,' and he paused yet again.